shivaniishwar/DNDproject/README.md

   e.
 Run "dnd_spells.py"
   f.
 Run "dnd_extra_stuff.py"
   g.
 Run "dnd_all_together.py"
- After all these steps, the final character will be in "character.json"; all other JSON files can be deleted.
+ After all these steps, the final character will be in "character.json"; all other JSON files can be deleted at this point without losing any information.